 Provider Category:

 Agency

 Provider Type:

-Qualified Home Health Agency
+MS Medicaid Enrolled Home Health Agency

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Certificate (specify).

 All home health agencies must be certified to participate as a home health agency under Title XVIII (Medicare) of the Social Security Act.
-The Agency must furnish the Division of Medicaid (DOM) with a copy of its current State license certification and/or recertification, meet all applicable state and federal laws and regulations, provide DOM with a copy of its certificate of need (CON) approval when applicable, and execute a participation agreement with DOM.
+The Agency must furnish the Division of Medicaid (DOM) with a copy of its current State license certification and/or recertification, meet all applicable state and federal

-The Agency must perform national criminal background checks on all direct care employees.
-The agency must ensure direct care providers have current and active license and or certifications, are not listed on the Mississippi Nurse Aide Abuse Registry or listed on the Office of Inspector General's Exclusion List.
+laws and regulations, provide DOM with a copy of its certificate of need (CON) approval when applicable, and execute a participation agreement with DOM.

+Other Standard (specify):

+Providers must comply with Title 23 of the Mississippi Administrative Code.
+Waiver specific provider enrollment and compliance requirements are detailed in Part 208 of the code.

 Verification of Provider Qualifications Entity Responsible for Verification:

-At time of initial enrollment and at time of recertification.
+Mississippi Division of Medicaid is responsible for the credentialing of all providers.
+The provider agency verifies the qualifications are met for all staff.

+Frequency of Verification:

+Qualifications are verified upon enrollment/hire and thereafter as needed.

+Appendix C: Participant Services C-1/C-3: Service Specification

+C-1/C-3.
+Set vice Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+state laws, regulations and policies referenced in the specification are readily available to CMS upon request thromatical agency or the operating agency (if applicable).
+Service Type: ough

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+s provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional servic pecified in statute. e no

-· · · · · · · · · · · · · · · · · · · Communit y Transition Services
+ervice Title:

+Community Transition Services

+ICBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-nlete this part for a renewal application tion or a new waiver that replaces an existing waiver.
-Select one :
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one: